-Participate in a self-guided tour to engage in the Sustainable Achievements of Purdue University.
-Use the ‘Sustainability Built-In
+This page allows you to participate in a self-guided tour to engage in the Sustainable Achievements of Purdue University.
+Use the ‘Sustainability Built-In’

-to discover campuses plants, environmental stewardship on campus, historic landmarks, and other landscape features which symbolize the history and traditions of Purdue.
+to discover plants on campus, environmental stewardship on campus, historic landmarks, and other landscape features which symbolize the history and traditions of Purdue.

 LEED – New Construction

 What is LEED® - Leadership in Energy and Environmental Design (LEED) is a set of rating systems for the design, construction, operation, and maintenance of green buildings, homes and neighborhoods.

 France A. Cordova Recreational Sports Center – LEED Gold

 Herrick Laboratories – In Process

 LEED-EB (LEED – Existing Buildings: O+M) - A rating system released in Oct.
 2004 for Existing Buildings; this program is geared towards rewarding buildings for ongoing green maintenance and facilities practices.